drudilorenzo/parallel-sph-algorithm/README.md

 Each execution is repeated 5 times.
 The cycle is done two times:
 1. The input size remains constant and the number of threads/cores increases.
-Execution times are useful to get speedup and strong scaling efficiency;
+Execution times are useful to compute speedup and strong scaling efficiency;
 2. The amount of work done by each thread/core remain constant.
-The execution times are useful to get weak scaling efficiency.
+Execution times are useful to compute weak scaling efficiency.

+The [docs](https://github.com/LorenzoDrudi/parallel-sph-algorithm/blob/master/docs) directory contains the benchmarks of the two parallel versions using the following hardware:
+- Intel(R) Xeon(R) CPU E5-2603 v4 @ 1.70GHz (no Hyper-Threading);
+- RAM 64Gb.